jevpr/Project-2/readme.md

 ## Updates for the next iteration

-<b>Different Marking Styles</b> In future updates, I would like to give the user the option to choose different marking styles -
+1. <b>Different Marking Styles</b>

+In future updates, I would like to give the user the option to choose different marking styles, including:
-<b> AI Integration</b></b>
+- Negative Marking / Penalty Marking
+- Partial Credit Marking
+- Holistic Marking (for qualitative answers)
+- Norm-Referenced Marking (students graded relative to their peers)
+- Descriptive Feedback (written / verbal feedback on strengths and areas for improvement)
+- Pass/Fail Marking
+- Weighted Marking (questions carry different weights in the final score)
+- Accumulate answers to give a predetermined result - like a personality test
+***
+2. <b> A dynamic software</b></b>

+A software like this could benefit from the integration of AI and dynamic features.
+That might mean things like:
+- Dynamic Question Selection (If a student answers a question correctly, the system presents a harder question)
+- AI is available at the quiz building stage, to generate answers and save educators timeline
+***
-<b>Streamlined userface with more options</b>
+3. <b>Streamlined userface with more options</b>

-<b>Small / Large text toggle</b>

-<b>Clear Data button</b>
+This would mean the user was able to build a qider variety of quizzes, with options for:
+- Qualitative answers
+- Code and equational inputs (for maths and IT quizzes)
+- A backend, with the ability to save quizzes and share them (for both quiz makers and quiz takers)
+- An embed option, with the ability to embed a small version of a quiz into a website
+***
+4. I would also like to include:

+- <b>A 'small / Large' text toggle</b> (to encourage accessibility, this would be placed in the top left hand corner of the header)
+- <b>A 'clear data' button</b> (To save time when creating quizzes)
-<b> personalised message for each question</b>
+- <b> A personalised message for each question</b> (To allow individual feedback for each question / an explanation of the question)

-<b>Accumulate answers o give a predetermined result - like a personality test </b>

 ## Testing

 The project was tested by several users, to ensure all features work as intended.
-The site has proven easy to use, and is straightforward for those wanting to learn more about the history of women in tech.
+The site has proven easy to use, and is straightforward for those wanting to create simple quizzes.

 ### Responsive

 The website is fully responsive for phones, tablets, laptops and desktops.
 In the [features section](#features-and-responsivity), you can see screenshots of all pages for difference screen sizes.

-For tests, I used [Am I Responsive?](https://ui.dev/amiresponsive?url=https://jevpr.github.io/Project-1/).
+For tests, I used [Am I Responsive?](https://ui.dev/amiresponsive?url=https://jevpr.github.io/Test-Yourself/).

 ### Browser Friendly

 The site has been tested for the following browsers: Chrome, Firefox, Safari, Edge, Vivaldi, Brave, and Tor Browser.

-For tests, I used [Browserling.com](https://www.browserling.com/browse/win10/safari5.1.5/https://jevpr.github.io/Project-1/).
+For tests, I used [Browserling.com](https://www.browserling.com/browse/win10/safari5.1.5/https://jevpr.github.io/Test-Yourself/).

 ### Accessible